sgoedecke/gatsby-blog/content/blog/point-person/index.md

 ---
-title: An engineer's guide to earning trust with senior leadership
+title: Why some engineers get trusted with high-impact work
-description: How to build and maintain trust with very senior managers
+description: Thoughts on building and maintaining trust with very senior managers
 order: 19
 date: '2024-12-22'
 ---